ChrisSwanner/Craigslist-Clone/README.md

 ## Future Features
 ### A feature that allows a user to contact the seller of a specific listing.
 ### A feature that allows a user to be able to delete only their listings with user authentication.

+##This App Requires a firebase database.
+###Create a new database called Craigslist Clone.
+###Create a database with a category titled "sales".
+###Move your firebase credentials into a file in the app directory called api-keys.ts.